babashka/sci.configs/README.md

 ## License

 The configurations are licensed under the same licenses as the libraries they target.
+You are free to take the configs from this repository and adapt them as necessary for your projects.
+See LICENSE for additional info.